 - Allowable materials for piping

 Similarly, permitting requirements will differ not only from province to province, but also from city to city.
 To work as a commercial HVAC technician in Canada, you must complete an apprenticeship in the field, and must then obtain a certification of qualification from the provincial governing body.

 Beyond that, some cities require additional licensing for residential and commercial HVAC experts, including Hamilton, Toronto, Mississauga, Edmonton, and Winnipeg.
 Contractors in Calgary and other Alberta cities must have a business license with the city.
-Further, some cities also require special permits to install HVAC equipment, including Mississauga, Edmonton, and Calgary.
+Further, some cities also require special permits to install HVAC equipment, including Mississauga (PDF), Edmonton, and Calgary.

 Financing for Commercial HVAC Purchases

 New HVAC equipment can cost a small fortune, and this is even truer with units that are for commercial use.
 However, HVAC is also an important investment that keeps your workplace clean, comfortable, and safe for employees, visitors, customers, and tenants.